-Financial instruments which are measured using the fair value hierarchy include cash and marketable securities which are categorized as level 1.
+Financial instruments which are measured using the fair value hierarchy include cash, restricted cash, and marketable securities which are categorized as level 1.

-The carrying values of receivables, and accounts payable and accrued liabilities and due to related parties approximate their fair value because of the short-term nature of these instruments.
+The carrying values of receivables, and accounts payable and accrued liabilities approximate their fair value because of the short-term nature of these instruments.